Michael-CyberSecurity/Michael-CyberSecurity/README.md

 ## Hi there 👋

 I’m currently seeking jobs related to Cyber Security/Information Security/IT Risk in New Zealand.
-GitHub readme extends my resume by showcasing my InfoSec GRC experience, Cyber Security background, Other IT skills, as well as my hobbies and personality.
+GitHub readme extends my resume by showcasing my InfoSec GRC experience, Cyber Security background, IT Governance experience, Other IT skills, as well as my hobbies and personality.

 - 👯 InfoSec GRC--Designed and implemented security systems from the ground up, aligning with ISO 27001 requirements and objectives while integrating industry best practices to achieve its security goals, including:
   1) Business Continuity & Disaster Recovery (BCP): Ensured resilience by integrating NIST SP 800-34 Rev.1, ISO/IEC 27031, ISO/TS 22317, and CISA contingency planning guidelines.